wink-travel/trip-pay-sdk-python/trip-pay-sdk-payment/docs/Account.md

 # Account

-Account holds KYC, bank account and contact information of an affiliate, supplier, reactive or any type of entity that is to be a beneficiary of funds through the payment.
+Account holds KYC, bank account and contact information of an affiliate, supplier, user or any type of entity that is to be a beneficiary of funds through the payment.

 ## Properties